leandroohf/leandroohf.github.io/projects.md

-manipulating 3d meshes implementing algorithms such as **"door-in door-out"**, developed realistic ray traces algorithms and schematics models of the human eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing the framework to determine optical properties of real cornea's topologies such as dioptric power, high order aberrations using **Zernike’s polynomials** and Point spread function (**PSF**)
+manipulating 3d meshes implementing algorithms such as **"door-in door-out"**, developed realistic ray traces algorithms and schematics models of the human eye was built and in addition in-vivo data obtained from corneal topography scanner was introduced in these models allowing the framework to determine optical properties of real cornea's topologies such as dioptric power, high order aberrations using **Zernike’s polynomials** and Point spread function (**PSF**)